josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## default-constructor.js
 Creating a class defnes a no-paramter default constructor which appears to be empty bodied.
 If you want to execute some code in the objects construction then we need to explicit constructor.

+## constructor.js
+A constructor may take zero, one, two or any number of parameters, including default and rest parameters.
+A constructor is called when an instance is created using the new keyword.
+Default constructor is sufficient when a constructor is not needed.